Skip to main content

 Hostname or IP Address

 This is the name or IP address that VPN clients use to access the VPN server.
-It must be a public IP address or fully-qualified domain name (FQDN).
+It must be a public IP address or a fully qualified domain name (FQDN).
 We strongly recommend using an FQDN for this setting.

 Interface and IP Address